Our review of Bokio

 The software looks good, and the introductory guides and ‘things to do’ section are a nice idea.

-The pricing just doesn’t offer the features that we would expect to see available at those sort of price points.
-Judging by the comments on their TrustPilot page, lots of existing Bokio users are furious that the free version has been stripped back to the extent it has.
+The software just doesn’t offer the features that we would expect to see available at this sort of price.
+Judging by the comments on their TrustPilot page, lots of existing Bokio users are furious that the free version has been removed, and with so little notice.